 Why Do These Spiders Behave This Way?

 - Black Widow Spider: The Black Widow spider is timid and reclusive, preferring to make its home in dark, covered areas, such as in boxes, between firewood, and under ledges.
 Its web is usually located no higher than a foot above the ground.
-The web has an erratic pattern and is made with stronger silk than most other spider webs.
+The web has an erratic pattern, and the web is made with stronger silk than most other spider webs.
 The web is used to catch prey and to hang the female’s cocoon of eggs.

-- Brown Recluse Spider: The Brown Recluse is also very shy spider and will typically hide during the day.
+- Brown Recluse Spider: The Brown Recluse is also a very shy spider and will typically hide during the day.
 Despite many people’s fears, these spiders are not predatory creatures that will hunt you down to bite you.
 Most bites occur when people reach into dark corners or into places they cannot see and crush the spider, causing it to bite them.

-Spiders often like the cold, dark environments of basements and air vents, and will enter your home in search of prey.
-They often get into homes through poorly sealed windows and doors, or in boxes or other carry in containers.
+Spiders often like the cold, dark environments of basements and air vents.
+They will enter your home in search of prey.
+Poisonous spiders enter homes through poorly sealed windows and doors, or in boxes/other carry in containers.
 If they reproduce inside of your home, spiders can sometimes become numerous and be a nuisance to deal with.

 Free Pest Control Inspection

 If you are experiencing a spider infestation, especially a poisonous spider infestation in or around your home, contact the pest control professionals at Any Pest, Inc. today.
 We have been servicing the metro-Atlanta area for almost three decades, specializing in pest control and wildlife control.
 For a free pest control inspection for your home or business, contact us online for any of your pest control needs.
 Or, simply give us a call today at (678) 888-0035!